SixPaths18/Python-Projects/README.md

 ### Dice Simulator
 A simple Python dice-rolling simulator that generates a random number from 1 to 6 until you choose to exit.

+### File Organizer
+A simple Python file organizer that sorts files into folders based on their extensions.